 Harry remembered that.
 He originally thought it had been the love of his mother's sacrifice protecting him, but his Mirror said it was because he was invading his mind without the proper steps of doing so.
 Harry peered beneath his pyjama top and saw a blossoming black bruise appearing over his heart.

 "From everything you've told me, it feels as though he's protecting some truth.
 Because we all know he killed Charlie and opened the Chamber of Secrets, killed Muggles and tortured people.
 From what Ashley and Tony had described, Harry had also killed Peter."

 "Okay, so he's protecting something, what's the point of it all?
 Why can't he just tell us?
 That's the only way he'll get closure out of this.
 Is he frightened to trust us?"

 "Yes, that and he's punishing himself for everything he's done."

 Harry started swilling the amber liquid in his mug.
 "Well if he is, then he's been doing an exceptional job for years now."

 "But he's done outstandingly well destroying Voldemort's power too!
 I would like to know how he managed it," Remus added with a sly grin.
 "And that's one good thing we should toast on before going back to bed.

 "I suppose so," Harry said, thinking about how to destroy Voldemort in his world.

-"And Harry… What if he was testing you?"
+"Harry, what if he was testing you?"

-Harry grimaced.
+He grimaced.
 "What do you mean?"